rocherbpb/Barcoding/index.md

 ### COI Barcode data
 Raw data will typically consist of 658bp sequence from the COI locus acquired via [Folmer et al (1994)](https://pubmed.ncbi.nlm.nih.gov/7881515) primers.

 The first step in the analysis involves the contruction of a sequence alignment.
-This is done using the [Muscle](https://academic.oup.com/nar/article/32/5/1792/2380623) algorithm implemented in [SeaView](https://academic.oup.com/mbe/article/27/2/221/970247) (available [here](http://doua.prabi.fr/software/seaview)).
+This can be done using the [Muscle](https://academic.oup.com/nar/article/32/5/1792/2380623) algorithm implemented in [SeaView](https://academic.oup.com/mbe/article/27/2/221/970247) (available [here](http://doua.prabi.fr/software/seaview)).
 Amino acid and codon positions can be determined by [TranslatorX](https://academic.oup.com/nar/article/38/suppl_2/W7/1094709) (available [here](http://translatorx.co.uk)) by running the alignment with "Guess most likely reading frame", "Invertebrate mitochondrial" genetic code, and the Muscle algorithm setting.

 ### Blast analysis